pintub/dataStructure-algo/DisjointSet.md

   - :rocket: Quick Union Plain (`Note` Not popular)
      - Concept
        - Disjoint Set is represention as multiple trees, where each tree is like Set.
        - Set of an element is identified by root of tree instead of a set-name.
-But each element keeps its parent node in array and root keeps itself in array.
+Each element keeps its parent node in array and root keeps itself in array.
        - So for Find(X), traverse from X till root(can be identified by self pointer) and return the root
      - Implementation
        - Array Map , i.e. index => element, value => parent node